2009–10 Welsh Premier League: UEFA Europa League

 The New Saints and Llanelli started in the first qualifying round of the competition.
-TNS were drawn against Fram from Iceland and Llanelli were handed an interesting tie with Motherwell from Scotland.
+TNS were drawn against Fram from Iceland and Llanelli were handed a tie with Motherwell from Scotland.

 In a good first leg for both sides, Llanelli produced the shock of the round with a 1–0 away win against Motherwell, giving them a wonderful chance of progression.
 TNS also had a good chance after a respectable 2–1 defeat in Iceland.

 The second legs were disappointing however, as even though TNS took an early lead which would have earned them progression, Fram turned the game around and won 2–1, thus knocking out TNS from European competition for another season.
 Llanelli were also disappointed, losing 3–0 at home to Motherwell which put them out as well.

 Bangor City were the only Welsh side in European competition when they started their Europa League campaign in the second qualifying round against FC Honka from Finland.
 They had hope of progression and this was compounded by a positive 2–0 defeat in Finland, but they lost the home leg 1–0, which knocked them out and ended Wales' participation in European competition for 2009.